jknight4/car-wash-htmlcss-project/README.md

     At the end of 2024, I wanted to gain more experience with AWS, so I decided to migrate from Netlify to AWS

 ## Infrastructure
+    I used AWS CDK to provision various resources
+    (S3 Bucket, CloudFront Distribution, CodePipelines, Inserting a DNS record).

+    Setup automated CI/CD pipeline with CodePipelines that is triggered by GitHub Commits to the main branch.

+    Integrated infrastucture tests within the pipeline

 ## Wireframes